Practice, practice, practice

 Like most programmers, I am passionate about software development; it’s natural for me to want to get better at it.
 So, often I look up how to do that online.

 But it seemed that everywhere I looked, people were saying: “Practice, practice, practice.”
 I thought: “Ok, so what?”
-Then, I looked some more and stumbled on things like: “write more code!” or “a programmer should practice programming by programming.”
+Then, I looked some more and stumbled on things like: “write more code!”, “Code Katas are the way!” or “a programmer should practice programming by programming.”

 Ever asked somebody about career advice and all you got was “Follow your passion!”
 It felt the same to me.